DatavenueLiveObjects/Kerlink-NS-WMC-connector-for-Private-lora-network-/README.md

 * **messages synchronization** - every message which will be send from device to Kerlink will appear in LO
 * **commands synchronization** - every command created in LO will be sent to Kerlink and status in LO will be updated

-One connector can handle many customers (many Kerlink account).
+One connector can handle many customers (many Kerlink accounts).

 It can be only one instance of connector.
 Two or more instances connected to to the same Kerlink accounts will cause problems.